YutongLi291/GenkiKanji/README.md

 # GenkiKanji

-A console executable for people currently learning Japanese Kanji through the Genki first textbook.
+A console executable for people currently learning Japanese Kanji through the Genki I textbook.
+Quizzes commonly used Kanji that are testable in the class.